Octoberfest7/OSEP-Tools/README.md

 vbobfuscate.ps1 - ps1 to generate caeser cipher code for pscradle.
 Make sure offsets match for encrypt/decrypt.
 First output is download cradle, last is app name for app name check before running.

+clm-bypass.cs - C# code that can be comiled to bypass AMSI and run powershell commands.

 # NOTES

 With Powerinject/Powerhollow make sure you think about whether you will be calling PS download cradle from powershell or cmd.exe and use the appropriate mode when constructing payloads.
 When you call powershell.exe <cradle> from cmd.exe or even from another powershell window, you are creating a child process and while the embedded AMSI bypass may work for the child process the parent process will detect the child performing malicious actions and flag it.